Symphysanodon

-Symphysanodon, also known as the slopefishes, is a genus of small marine fishes.
+Symphysanodon, also known as the slopefishes, is a genus of small marine ray-finned fishes.
 Most are found in the Indo-Pacific, but three species, S. berryi, S. mona, and S. octoactinus, are found in the Western Atlantic.
 They are found on rocky reefs at depths of 50–700 m.
 Traditionally, this genus is the only member of the family Symphysanodontidae, but in 2017 a new species, C. aureolateralis, was placed in its own genus Cymatognathus.

 Description

 The largest species of Symphysanodon can reach 20 cm in length.
 Their bodies are slender and compressed, with blunt snouts.
 They are red, pink, oranges or yellow in colour.
 The caudal fin is usually distinctively forked.
 The dorsal fins have 9 dorsal spines and 10 soft rays, whereas the anal fin has three anal spines and seven or eight soft rays.

 Species

 There are currently 12 recognized species in this genus: